 A health care provider must document the need for a live-in aide.
-Accordingly, HAGC will seek a "Verification of Need for Live-In Aide" from a health care provider.
+Accordingly, the Authority will seek a "Verification of Need for Live-In Aide" from a health care provider as a reasonable accommodation.
 Live-in aides will be verified at intake and during the participant's reexamination so long as a live-in aide is needed.

-Once the participant is determined to be eligible for a live-in aide, HAGC will determine whether the specific individual indentified by the family as an aide is eligible by conducting a background /criminal check.
-HAGC may disapprove a particular person as a live-in aide if s/he has: (1) committed fraud, bribery or any other corrupt or criminal act in connection with any federal housing program; (2) committed drug-related criminal activity or violent criminal activity; or (3) currently owes rent or other amounts to the PHA or to another PHA in connection with Section 8 or public housing assistance under the 1937 Act.
+Once the participant is determined to be eligible for a live-in aide, the Authority will determine whether the specific individual indentified by the family as an aide is eligible by conducting a background /criminal check.
+The Authority may disapprove a particular person as a live-in aide if s/he has: (1) committed fraud, bribery or any other corrupt or criminal act in connection with any federal housing program; (2) committed drug-related criminal activity or violent criminal activity; (3) currently owes rent or other amounts to the PHA or to another PHA in connection with Section 8 or public housing assistance under the 1937 Act; (4) violated any family obligations under the program as published under CFR 982.551; (5) been convicted of manufacturing or producing methamphetamine, on the premises of an assisted housing project; (6) been evicted from any federally subsidized housing program for any reason; (7) been identified as someone who has to register as a sex offender; (8) is not qualified to provide the needed care

-Once the particular aide is deemed eligible, HAGC will require the participant to complete a live-in aide certification form.
+Once the particular aide is deemed eligible, Authority will require the participant to complete a live-in aide certification form.